-Wander the Laines of Brighton on a sunny summer day or hang out outside Soho’s Bar Italia on a Sunday evening and you won’t see Mod style dominated by one specific garment (except maybe a parka if it’s parky) – you’ll see an attitude… Indeed, the tagline to seminal mod film Quadraphenia is, “A Way of Life”.
+Wander the Laines of Brighton on a sunny summer day or hang out outside Soho’s Bar Italia on a Sunday evening and you won’t see Mod style dominated by one specific garment (except maybe a parka if it’s parky) – you’ll see an attitude… Indeed, the tagline to seminal mod film Quadrophenia is, “A Way of Life”.

-Because of this cultural freedom, the design of men’s mod suits are very much open to the taste of the individual.
+Because of this cultural freedom, the design of men’s mod suits is very much open to the taste of the individual.
 For example, they look just as good in a navy blue pinstripe as they do in a silver mohair.

 Nevertheless, the following is a set of guidelines for the first time buyer (and some revision for the perennial purchaser).

 When it comes to choosing a cloth, we would advise going with your gut instincts.
 There are no hard and fast rules.

 Mohairs have always been popular, for their reflective, two-tone quality, and they come in a wide variety of colours and styles.
 Mohair is also extremely practical in that, despite its relatively low weight, it holds its shape well, making it perfect for all year wear with relatively easy maintenance.

 However, some customers don’t like the dry handle (feel) of mohair (this is because it comes from a goat rather than a sheep) and instead, opt for a worsted wool.
 The choice is down to the individual and your tailor will show examples of both.